Nitin Ganatra: Career

 Ganatra is known internationally as Prince Pondicherry in the Tim Burton film Charlie and the Chocolate Factory.
 He also appears in the Gurinder Chada film Bride and Prejudice as Kholi Saab and The Mistress of Spices as Haroun, and Dev Raja in Mumbai Calling.
-He also appeared in the first ever iPod commercial.
-Ganatra also appeared in an episode of The Catherine Tate Show, as Joanie Taylor's daughter's partner.
+Ganatra also appeared in the first ever iPod commercial and in an episode of The Catherine Tate Show, as Joanie Taylor's daughter's partner.

 Other appearances include the television show Jane Hall, the Patents Clerk in Philip Pullman's The Shadow in the North, the CBBC television show Gina's Laughing Gear, a character in Meet the Magoons portraying himself, a semi lead role as Rez, brother of main character Shifty, in the 2008 British cult film Shifty about a Muslim crack-cocaine dealer, and Martin Soper in Twenty Twelve.
-He also appeared in Being April, portraying the role of Sinil.
+Ganatra also appeared in Being April, portraying the role of Sinil.

 On 15 October 2014, Ganatra appeared in an episode of Celebrity Squares.
-On 25 March 2015, he featured in a comedy interview alongside comedian Paul Chowdhry in which he pretended to lose his temper and "attacked" Chowdhry.
-His appearance on Pointless Celebrities, in which he had to have the rules explained to him by the host, was included in a 2020 special called Pointless: The Good, the Bad and the Bloopers.
+On 25 March 2015, he was featured in a comedy interview alongside comedian Paul Chowdhry in which he pretended to lose his temper and "attacked" Chowdhry.
+Ganatra's appearance on Pointless Celebrities, where he had to have the rules explained to him by the host, was included in a 2020 special called Pointless: The Good, the Bad and the Bloopers.

 It was announced in May 2017 that Ganatra would appear in comedy feature Eaten by Lions, alongside Antonio Aakeel and Jack Carroll.
 He also appeared in the Channel 4 drama The State, portraying the father of a young British Muslim who went to join ISIS.
-In 2020, he portrayed spell science teacher Mr. Daisy in the CBBC series The Worst Witch, and a lawyer in a two-part episode of Trial & Retribution.
+In 2020, Ganatra portrayed spell science teacher Mr. Daisy in the CBBC series The Worst Witch, and a lawyer in a two-part episode of Trial & Retribution.

 In 2022, Ganatra also appeared in episode four of season one of the Netflix series Wednesday, directed by Tim Burton, as Dr. Anwar.
-Then in February 2023, he portrayed Kamil Razaq in an episode of the BBC soap opera Doctors.
+In February 2023, Ganatra portrayed Kamil Razaq in an episode of the BBC soap opera Doctors.

 EastEnders

 On 16 October 2007, Ganatra began playing regular character Masood Ahmed in the BBC One soap opera, EastEnders.
 He also appeared in the 2010 spin-off series EastEnders: E20.
 Ganatra left EastEnders in 2016.
-He made a one-off appearance on 28 November 2017, and returned permanently on 1 January 2018.
-On 26 January 2019, it was announced Ganatra had decided to leave his role as Masood, and he left the show later in 2019.
+Ganatra made a one-off appearance on 28 November 2017 and returned permanently on 1 January 2018.
+On 26 January 2019, it was announced Ganatra had decided to leave his role as Masood, and he left the show later that year.

-At The British Soap Awards, Ganatra won Best On-Screen Partnership with Nina Wadia in 2009, and was nominated for Best Actor in 2010.
+At The British Soap Awards, Ganatra won Best On-Screen Partnership with Nina Wadia in 2009, and was nominated for Best Actor the following year.

 Personal life

 On 17 July 2004, Ganatra and Meera Thakrar were married.
 They have two children and live in North London.

-In April 2019, he was honoured with the Outstanding Achievement in Television award at The Asian Awards.
+In April 2019, Ganatra was honoured with the Outstanding Achievement in Television award at The Asian Awards.

 Ganatra was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to drama.